Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Forward Nodes
 -------------

-When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat: forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
+When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
 From there, the data can be queried through the use of cross-cluster search.

 Heavy Nodes
 -----------